-7.4.2 Z^0 - and γ^ -tagged jet studies
+7.4.2.
+Z^0 - and γ^ -tagged jet studies

-A drawback of the $\gamma+$ jet measurement presented in the previous section, is the difficulty of prompt photon identification.
-At variance with the proton-proton case, and due to the large particle multiplicities in AA interactions, in general no isolation criteria can be applied to identify prompt photons from the underlying event.
+A drawback of the γ +jet measurement presented in the previous section is the difficulty of prompt photon identification.
+At variance with the proton-proton case, and due to the large particle multiplicities in AA interactions, in general no simple isolation criteria can be applied to easily identify prompt photons on top of the underlying event.
 Several instrumental and analysis factors conspire to make this measurement relatively challenging: random pairing of a direct photon with a decay γ to give an invariant mass consistent with a π^0 ; two photons from a high- p_T π^0 merging into a single cluster in the ECAL; and others.
-In addition, direct photons can also be produced by the collinear fragmentation of a hard quark or gluon [232].
-Thus their inclusive cross section can also (potentially) be affected by medium-induced attenuation [233], blurring their use as a clean calibration of the opposing jet.
+In addition, direct photons can also be produced by the collinear fragmentation of a hard quark or gluon (especially relevant at relatively low p_T) [234].
+Thus their inclusive cross section can also (potentially) be affected by medium-induced attenuation [235], blurring their use as a clean calibration of the opposing jet.